dtime/dhal_specification/README.md

-# DHAL - Data-template Hypertext Application Language
+# DHAL - Dtime Hypertext Application Language

 ## A lean hypermedia type

-HAL is a simple way of linking with JSON or XML.
+HAL is a simple way of linking with JSON.

-It provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON or XML.
+It provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON .
 DHAL is a superset of hal adding support for data-templates.

-This repo contains a formalised specification of DHAL (see [dhal\_specification.md][1]).
+This repo contains a formalised specification of DHAL (see [dhal\_specification.mkd][1]).

 For a friendlier, more pracitcal introduction to HAL you can read this article: [JSON Linking with HAL][2].